Monanchora arbuscula: Description

-Monanchora arbusula is an encrusting or bushy demosponge which is dark red or bright scarlet on its inside and its surface.
+Monanchora arbuscula is an encrusting or bushy demosponge which is dark red or bright scarlet on its inside and its surface.
 It forms either a low or tall mass, and individual organisms can have a bush, round, or fan shape.
 Its has scattered openings (oscula) which are surrounded by a white collar in a star-like pattern.
 These collars are formed from exhalant canals which can sometimes not be seen.
 There are a few oscula which are on the ends of short tube-shaped lobes, and there are many knobs (lamellae) along the surface.

 Often, specimens will have different combinations of kinds of spicules which attach them to their medium.
 When certain specimens lack one or more of these types of spicule, identifying them becomes problematic.
 For example, while encrusting specimens have fine filaments of roughly tylostyle spicules, bushy specimens have a central mesh of spicules which are surrounded by spongin.

 When taken out of the water, the exhalant canals collapse, and their red-orange interior color disappears.
 When handled, it will stain human skin because of the soft consistency of its tissue.
 The interior skeleton, however, is very tough.